OFS/ofs.github.io/docs/hw/ftile_devkit/dev_guides/fim_dev/ug_ofs_ftile_dk_fim_dev.md

-# FPGA Interface Manager Developer Guide for Open FPGA Stack: Intel Agilex® 7 FPGA F-Series Development Kit (2x F-Tile) PCIe Attach
+# FPGA Interface Manager Developer Guide for Open FPGA Stack: Agilex® 7 FPGA F-Series Development Kit (2x F-Tile) PCIe Attach

-Last updated: **February 16, 2024**
+Last updated: **March 20, 2024**

 ## **1. Introduction**

 ### **1.1.
 About This Document**

-This document serves as a guide for OFS Agilex PCIe Attach developers targeting the Intel Agilex® 7 FPGA F-Series Development Kit (2x F-Tile).
+This document serves as a guide for OFS Agilex PCIe Attach developers targeting the Agilex® 7 FPGA F-Series Development Kit (2x F-Tile).
 The following topics are covered in this guide:

 * Compiling the OFS Agilex PCIe Attach FIM design
 * Simulating the OFS Agilex PCIe Attach design